jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

   (b) a self-employed person meets the parental leave payment threshold test if he or she will have been self-employed for at least an average of 10 hours a week for any 26 of the 52 weeks immediately preceding—
     (i) the expected date of delivery of the child (in the case of a child to be born to the self-employed person or his or her spouse or partner); or
     (ii) the first date on which the self-employed person, or his or her spouse or partner becomes the primary carer in respect of the child (in any other case).
+(5) Section 72A applies to the parental leave payment threshold test if it is necessary to ascertain whether the employee meets the requirements of the duration of employment specified in subsection (4)﻿(a).
+(6) Section 71CB applies to the parental leave payment threshold test if it is necessary to ascertain whether the self-employed person meets the requirements of the duration of self-employment specified in subsection (4)﻿(b).

 **Application of Act**